CSCO

 BobbyInvestment Opinion: Should I buy CSCO Today?

-Risks & Conditions: The two biggest risks are a growth deceleration that compresses the P/E multiple and increased competitive pressure on margins.
-This Hold would upgrade to a Buy if the stock corrects meaningfully (e.g., below $85, aligning with a forward P/E ~18x) or if revenue growth accelerates further into double-digits for multiple quarters.
-It would downgrade to Sell if quarterly revenue growth falls below 5% or operating margins contract sequentially.
-The stock is currently fairly valued to slightly overvalued relative to its own history, demanding flawless execution to justify its price.
+Risks & Conditions: The two biggest risks are valuation compression if growth decelerates and a technical pullback after the massive rally.
+This Hold rating would upgrade to a Buy if the stock corrects meaningfully (e.g., below a forward P/E of 22x or towards $105) without a deterioration in the growth narrative, or if next-quarter revenue growth accelerates further above 10%.
+It would downgrade to a Sell if quarterly revenue growth falls below 5%, signaling the AI catalyst is fading.
+The stock is currently fairly valued to slightly overvalued relative to its own history, demanding flawless execution to justify further multiple expansion.

 Sign up to view all